Kushal-Chandar/minpass/README.md

 # Minpass backend

 A minimal password manager written in C++ as a REST API which can be used with any client.
-This project aims to create an executable sitting on your computer or hosted on a device like raspberry pi which from where you can request passwords.
+This project aims to create a server sitting on your machine or hosted on a device like raspberry pi.

-The example configuration can be used on your device running on <http://localhost:8080/minpass/SQLite3Client/website={}>
+You should be able to send and receive requests from this device across your local network once a port is open.

 I recommend using the docker image if you can.

 **Note:** Don't use your real passwords for testing.
 There is no encryption and user authencation.
 This is a v0.0.1 alpha release.

+## Why C++ ?

+It is harder to this C++ but the fast run time of C++ and the async nature drogon framework motivated me.

+Is C++ is a viable option for building fast and light weight webservers?
+I was driven by this question and the answer turns out to be **YES**.

 ## Building